 No. IPSO cannot process an arbitration claim whilst a complaint relating to the same issue is ongoing.
 IPSO reserves the right to close a complaint if you decide to pursue a legal claim relating to the same issue, regardless of whether that claim is pursued via arbitration.

-For most claims you will need to pay an administrative fee and potentially a share of the arbitrator’s fees.
-These fees are detailed here, and are only payable after you agree to arbitrate with the publisher.
+For most claims you will need to pay a small administrative fee.
+These fee is detailed here, and is only payable after you agree to arbitrate with the publisher.
 You should be prepared to cover the costs of any legal advice or representation you seek.

-In order for an arbitrator to be appointed and provide a preliminary ruling you will be required to pay an administrative fee of £300 +VAT.
+In order for an arbitrator to be appointed and provide a preliminary ruling you will be required to pay an administrative fee of £50.

-If you decide to continue to a final ruling you will be required to pay a final ruling fee of £2500 +VAT.
+If you decide to continue to a final ruling you will be required to pay a final ruling fee of £50.

 You do not have to use a lawyer but arbitration does require you to advance a legal argument and pursue a claim within a legal framework.
-Whilst the arbitrator can act to balance an inequality of knowledge or expertise between the parties you may feel that legal advice or representation is beneficial.
+Whilst the arbitrator can help by acting in a way that balances the difference of legal knowledge between you and the publisher, you may feel that legal advice or representation is beneficial.